Transcendence and linear relations of $1$-periods: Kontsevich's Period Conjecture

 \begin{conjecture}[Period conjecture, Kontsevich \cite{kontsevich}] All $\Qbar$-linear relations between elements of $\Per$ are induced by the above relations. \end{conjecture}

-\begin{rem} \begin{itemize} \item This is not identical to the conjecture originally formulated by Kontsevich in \cite{kontsevich}: he was only considering smooth varieties $ X$ and divisors with normal crossings $Y$, see the discussion in \cite[Remark~13.1.8]{period-buch} for the precise relation.
-The above version implies that $\Spec(\Per)$ is a torsor under the motivic Galois group of $\Qbar$.
-This implication is due to Nori.
-It was first formulated in \cite[Theorem]{kontsevich}.
-A complete exposition can be found in \cite[Theorem~13.1.4]{period-buch}. \item Products of periods are in fact periods on products of varieties.
-Hence the above conjecture also says something about \emph{algebraic} relations between periods.
-Indeed, it is equivalent to a Grothendieck style version of the period conjecture.
+\begin{rem} \begin{enumerate} \item In the abstract formalism of Chapter~\ref{ch:formalism} this is the Period Conjecture for the diagram $\pairseff$ for $k=\Qbar$, see Definition~\ref{defn:pairseff}. \item A close look shows that Conjecture~\ref{conj:kontsevich_full} is not identical to the conjecture originally formulated by Kontsevich in \cite{kontsevich}.
+He was only considering smooth varieties $ X$ and divisors with normal crossings $Y$.
+We refer to the discussion in \cite[Remark~13.1.8]{period-buch} for the precise connection.
+The version above implies that $\Spec(\Per)$ is a torsor under the motivic Galois group of $\Qbar$, a result due to Nori.
+It was first formulated in \cite[Theorem~6]{kontsevich}.
+A complete proof can be found in \cite[Theorem~13.1.4]{period-buch}. \item By the Künneth formula, products of periods are in fact periods of products of varieties.
+Hence the above conjecture also says something about \emph{algebraic} relations between periods and, indeed, it is equivalent to a Grothendieck style version of the Period Conjecture.
 For a complete discussion, see \cite[Section~13.2]{period-buch}.
-We do not deal with this because we are interested in the set $\Per^1$, which is \emph{not} closed under multiplication. \end{itemize} \end{rem}
+We do not deal with the latter because we are interested in the set $\Per^1$, which is \emph{not} closed under multiplication. \end{enumerate} \end{rem}

-\begin{thm}[Period conjecture for $\Per^1$] The period conjecture is true for the subset $\Per^1$.
-More explicitly, the following equivalent statements hold true: \begin{enumerate} \item All relations between periods of $1$-motives are induced by bilinearity and functoriality of $1$-motives. \item All relations between periods of curve type are induced by bilinearity and functoriality of pairs $(C,D)\to (C',D')$ with $C, C'$ smooth affine curves and $D, D'$ finite sets of points. \item All relations between periods in cohomological degree at most $1$ are induced by the relations (A), (B), (C). \end{enumerate} \end{thm} Note that this theorem does not mention Nori motives.
-In contrast to Section~\ref{sec:nori}, we have not been able to eliminate them from the proofs, at least not without disproportionate effort.
+\begin{thm}[Period conjecture for $\Per^1$] The Period Conjecture is true for the subset $\Per^1$.
+More explicitly, the following equivalent statements hold true: \begin{enumerate} \item All relations between periods of $1$-motives are induced by bilinearity and functoriality of $1$-motives. \item All relations between periods of curve type are induced by bilinearity and functoriality of pairs $(C,D)\to (C',D')$ with $C, C'$ smooth affine curves and $D, D'$ finite sets of points of $C$ and $C'$, respectively. \item All relations between periods in cohomological degree at most $1$ are induced by the relations (A), (B), (C). \end{enumerate} \end{thm}

+\begin{rem} This theorem does not mention Nori motives.
+In contrast to Section~\ref{sec:nori}, we have not been able to eliminate them from the proofs, at least not without disproportionate effort. \end{rem}